 “He responded well to the medicine,” Dr. Avila says.
 “We checked his lab work, such as inflammatory markers, and monitored his oxygen saturation levels constantly.
 He never escalated to the point of needing intensive care or mechanical ventilation.”

 With hospital visitors restricted, Dr. Avila made sure to keep Nallely and her mother updated every day, sometimes staying on the phone for 45 minutes to an hour.

-Within 28 hours of the plasma transfusion, Sergio’s breathing improved and his need for supplemental oxygen gradually decreased until he could be safely discharged.
+Within 28 hours, Sergio’s breathing improved and his need for supplemental oxygen gradually decreased until he could be safely discharged.

 “Little by little, he got better,” Nallely says.
 “We’re so grateful to God for making this happen.”